lakshmipathyarjun6/kinematic-motion-retargeting/src/smoothMotionEditContext/README.md

 3. Your final retarted result is complete!
 Enjoy!

-(Optional) If you want to export hand joint angles out of Maya, you can do so using the [TODO: plugin]
+(Optional) If you want to export hand joint angles out of Maya, you can do so using the <a href="https://github.com/lakshmipathyarjun6/kinematic-motion-retargeting/tree/main/src/keyframeMotionSequenceIO">keyframeMotionSequenceIO</a> plugin.